-From art to fashion, hip-hop has left a mark on every industry it has come in contact with.
-As a result, for the first time in history it is admittedly the number one genre of music in America.
+From art to fashion, hip-hop has left a mark on every industry it’s come in contact with.
+As a result, for the first time in history it is America’s number one genre of music.

 Since the emergence of the West Coast and N.W.A. era, misogynistic lyrics have become the new normal.
-While the tryst rappers brag about in songs can hold true to their experiences, the average listener most likely cannot relate.
-However, the problem that lies in the midst of the oftentimes squeem-ish lyrics is the undeniable influence rap has on it’s listeners.
+While the tryst rappers brag about in songs can hold true to their experiences, the average listener cannot relate.
+So, the problem that lies in the midst of the oftentimes squeem-ish lyrics is the undeniable influence rap has on it’s listeners.

 Misogyny is defined as the hatred, contempt for, or prejudice against women or girls.

 Whether it is being objectified, becoming synonymous with terms like “hoe” and “bitch”, or simply women not being welcome to have a seat at the table, major L’s have been taken by women in the name of hip-hop.
 While men are promoted for the “money moves” they make, women are simply seen as a part of the lifestyle which isn’t deserving of much praise unless she chooses to hold the title of the romanticized “ride or die chick.”